swiftops/swiftops-orchestration/README.md

 	Replace <certifiacte_key_path> with path where your certificate key file is present

 	You can edit index.html file and add content your content.

+	NOTE : As a reference, example.com.key and example.com.crt files can be found at project root.

 ## SetUp